 From here you can explore the historic and beautiful Shropshire Hills on foot, on wheels or on four legs, then curl up with a book in front of an open fire in the evening.

 Book your stay on-

-Short Breaks in Xidong now available to book throughout the year and in Squire Cottage
+Short Breaks in Xidong now available to book up to three months in advance and at times in Squire Cottage

 You can now come and stay in the peace and quiet of rural Shropshire, yet never be out of touch -